nickeblewis/nicklewis-net/README.md

-Nick Lewis Website based on Nodecellar and being adapted to form my own website, that will evolve over time with lots of Javascript framework goodness, backed by NodeJs!

-* Articles, to be a kind of blog
-* Resume, a way of adding jobs to my online CV
-* Photos
+My website is a constant work in progress, there are features that are not ready for production yet and eventually I will be making this project available for other sites, as a kind of highly advanced bootstrap!

-* Github links
+* About
-* What else?
+* Portfolio
-* This is clever!
+* CV
-* Awesome
+* Blog (articles)

+What else?
+Lots more on my head, but should write it up here really